whiplashomega/elthelas2/elthelasapp/public/static/md/book4/chapter2.md

 </aside>
 <!-- Whelm -->
 <aside>
-  <h4>Whelm (weapon, warhammer, legendary, attunement)</h4>
+  <h4>Whelm (weapon, maul, legendary, attunement)</h4>
   <p>
-    Whelm is a powerful +3 great Warhammer with a reach of 10ft.
+    Whelm is a powerful +3 great maul with a reach of 10ft.
 This weapon was forged by the duergar for the purpose of destroying enemies which towered over them.
     While attuned to Whelm you gain the following benefits:
   </p>
   <ul>